 Published: 1 May 1991

-...ROLF KITTMANN This paper presents a quantitative description of the variability and the adaptive properties of information processing in the femur-tibia feedback system of the stick insect.
-The gain of this proprioceptive feedback system is determined by external stimuli changing the behavioural...
+...Rolf Kittmann ABSTRACT This paper presents a quantitative description of the variability and the adaptive properties of information processing in the femur-tibia feedback system of the stick insect.
+The gain of this proprioceptive feedback system is determined by external stimuli changing...

 J Exp Biol (1989) 141 (1): 277–294.